 The point is that, at twenty-one, Dakota Johnson has already lived a life, and she has been busy.
-Today she is tired and barely hanging on, but remains kind and captivating as she discusses taking full advantage of the experiences life has lobbed her way thus far.
+Today she is barely hanging on, yet still strong, kind and captivating as she discusses taking full advantage of the experiences life has lobbed her way thus far.
 This is what happens when you are born into Hollywood royalty.
 First come opportunities, connections, movie scripts, then expectations and pressure, and ultimately, proving all the naysayers wrong.
 Johnson is determined to do right by her lineage, but more importantly, to do right by herself.

 Originally published in The Last Magazine

 Photography by Annelise Phillips | Styling by Emily Barnes | Makeup by Benjamin Puckey using Chanel at See Management | Hair by Seiji at The Wall Group